kpan02/Goalie-Wars/README.md

 # Project1

-Everyone has cloned their project and created their development branch.
+Everyone has cloned this project and created their development branch.
+We have created a Slack channel.